TaylorJonesTRT/100DaysOfCode/README.md

 Day 15: Completed Section 9 and 10 of the course.

 Day 16: Began Section 11 and started to learn about Modules in Python.

+Day 17: Continued working though Section 11 and created a guessing number game from scratch